inmksolutions/accrivo/faq.md

 #### 🔵 Privacy & About

-**Analytics & Stability**
+**Analytics, Stability & Cloud Messaging**
-- Toggle to share (or not share) anonymous crash reports and usage data to help improve the app.
+- Toggle to share (or not share) anonymous crash reports and usage data.
+You can also opt out of Firebase Cloud Messaging (FCM) token uploads, while still receiving anonymous app announcements.

 **Send Feedback**
 - Tap to open a feedback form where you can report a bug or suggest a new feature.